-matches any occurrence of "foo" that is not followed by "bar".
+matches a word followed by a semicolon, but does not include the semicolon in the match, and matches any occurrence of "foo" that is not followed by "bar".
 Note that the apparently similar pattern does not find an occurrence of "bar" that is preceded by something other than "foo"; it finds any occurrence of "bar" whatsoever, because the assertion (?!foo) is always true when the next three characters are "bar".
 A lookbehind assertion is needed to achieve the other effect.